cysouw/diathesis/text/c09_zuInfinitive.md

 » (3) *Infinitive* monoclausal construction (*Ich habe ihn tanzen gelehrt.*)
 :::

-As an illustration of these different uses of the verb *lehren*, I have added a corpus example of each usage in [@next], which show the various constructions in subordinate position to clarify the differences.
+As an illustration of these different uses of the verb *lehren*, I have added a corpus example of each usage in [@next], which show the various constructions in subordinate position to clarify the structural differences.

 ::: ex
 - Wahrscheinlich auch, weil ihn die Erfahrung *gelehrt hat*, [niemals nie zu sagen].^[~~DWDS~~: Die Zeit, 28.07.2013 (online).]